nzw0301/AttentionDeepMIL/README.md

 Installation
 ------------

-Installing Pytorch 0.3.1, using pip or conda, should resolve all dependencies.
+Installing Pytorch 1.3.0, using pip or conda, should resolve all dependencies.
-Tested with Python 2.7, but should work with 3.x as well.
+Tested with Python 3.7.
 Tested on both CPU and GPU.